 The process does require councils to commit resource/s and project manage implementation well.
 They may need support from IT to assist with an extract from payroll and HR systems as well as support from Finance and HR, especially if records are manual.
-In NSW the smallest council in the state (1400 population) managed to do this successfully – as has the largest.
+In New Zealand, small councils have managed to do this successfully – as has the largest.
 We expect that councils should not need to spend more than two weeks of one full time staff member the first time they do this.

-Upon agreeing to participate, councils are obligated to do everything they can to ensure that their responsibilities under the Programme are fulfilled to ensure the success for all participants.
+Upon agreeing to participate, councils are obligated to do everything they can to ensure that their responsibilities under the Program are fulfilled to ensure the success for all participants.

-How was the Survey in the Programme designed?
+How was the Survey in the Program designed?

-In New Zealand SOLGM arranged for a technical working group, comprising members including Chief Executives, to review the question set and some adaptations have been made for the local environment.
-We believe that by working together we can continue to refine this for the future as part of the overall process and look forward to SOLGM members having input into the future development of this Programme with our trans-Tasman colleagues.
+In New Zealand, SOLGM arranged for a technical working group, comprising SOLGM members including Chief Executives, to review the question set and adaptations were made for the local environment.

 LG Professionals, NSW is providing the service to all New Zealand and Australian councils with PwC Sydney.
 There will be a contract for your Council’s commitment with LG Professionals, NSW and PwC as all three parties have responsibilities in this process.
 This contract is to ensure that the project parties are clear on their roles and understand what is happening and will cover: